tommymalcolmpickles/Sliding-Number-Puzzle-Chess/README.md

 #### Selecting a Slide

 - Click the gap's empty 2x2 section.
-Adjacent sections are highlighted:
+Valid slide sections are highlighted:
-- Blue for legal slides (adjacent sections that don't put the player's king in check).
+- Blue for legal slides (slides that don't put the player's king in check).
-- Red for illegal slides (non-adjacent sections or slides causing the player's king to be in check).
+- Red for illegal slides (slides causing the player's king to be in check).
-- Click a blue-highlighted section to slide it into the gap.
+- Click a blue-highlighted section to slide it and any sections between it and the gap into the gap.
-- The gap moves to the section's original position, and all pieces in the section shift with it.
+- The gap moves to the section's original position, and all pieces in the section(s) shift with it.

 #### Strategic Notes